roadiz/docs/developer/nodes-system/nodes.rst

         'visible': true
     }) %}

-All these filters will take care of publication status, **but not publication date-time neither visibility**.
+All these filters will take care of publication status and translation, **but not publication date-time neither visibility**.

 .. code-block:: html+jinja